-Consumers Energy's fleet of compression assets are grouped into eight stations: five storage-with two of those stations also acting as transmission stations, two strictly transmission, and one distribution compressor station.
+Consumers Energy's fleet of compression assets are grouped into 8 stations: 5 storage-with 2 of those stations also acting as transmission stations, 2 strictly transmission, and 1 distribution compressor station.

-- In aggregate, these stations contain 43 compressor units capable of producing more than 150,000 horsepower ("hp"). - Gas compression assets are used to inject gas into and withdraw gas from storage fields, inject gas onto the Company's system from interstate pipelines, and boost transmission and distribution gas pressures seasonally.
+- In aggregate, these stations contain 41 compressor units capable of producing more than 150,000 horsepower ("hp"). - Gas compression assets are used to inject gas into and withdraw gas from storage fields, inject gas onto the Company's system from interstate pipelines, and boost transmission and distribution gas pressures seasonally.

 Beginning in 2010, the Company made significant progress transforming the compression fleet from 1950s technology to modern, efficient, and clean running equipment.

-To operate our compression fleet in a manner that delivers natural gas to the right place at the right time to serve and benefit our customers, Consumers Energy is planning to do the following:
+To operate our compression fleet in a manner that delivers natural gas to the right place at the right time to serve and benefit our customers, Consumers Energy is:

-- Improve reliability, operating flexibility, and resiliency of the compression fleet. - Improve monitoring of operating parameters to better understand equipment health and to optimize maintenance work management. - Implement lessons learned from the 2019 Ray Compressor Station ("Ray") fire incident to improve resilience of the Ray station as well as overall system resilience. - Optimize the compression fleet, which may include addition of certain equipment for reliability or resiliency, and retirement of antiquated compression assets that do not positively affect the Company's plan to provide safe, reliable, affordable, and clean energy.
+- Improving reliability, operating flexibility, and resiliency of the compression fleet, - Improving monitoring of operating parameters to better understand equipment health and to optimize maintenance work management, - Optimizing the compression fleet, which may include addition of certain equipment for reliability or resiliency, and retirement of antiquated compression assets that do not positively affect the Company's plan to provide safe, reliable, affordable, and clean energy. - Implemented lessons learned from the 2019 Ray Compressor Station ("Ray") fire incident to improve resilience of the Ray station as well as overall system resilience.